BruceEckel/ConcurrentPython/Chapters/02_Introduction.md

 These are not naive---they are precisely the questions you must ask to understand concurrency.
 There is no one answer to any of them.
 In fact, these questions distinguish the different concurrency strategies.
+In addition, each strategy produces a different set of rules governing how you write concurrent code.

 The term "concurrency" is often defined inconsistently in the literature.
-One of the more common distinctions declares concurrency to be when all tasks are being driven by a single processor, vs *parallelism* where tasks are distributed among multiple processors.
+One of the more common distinctions declares concurrency to be when all tasks are driven by a single processor, vs *parallelism* where tasks are distributed among multiple processors.
 There are (mostly historical) reasons for this difference, but in this book I relegate "the number of processors driving the tasks" as one